 All in all a brilliant run.
 Bring on week 9!

 Endomondo + Garmin Connect + Running Free

 Day off from running so to the walk!
-We did to the post office and back via Morrisons with a bit tacked on to make it up to a suitable amount to please Sam “easy stroll famous last words” Cawley.
-We made it to 5k!
+I did to the post office and back via Morrisons with a bit tacked on to make it up to a suitable amount – in the end I made it to 5k!

-My Garmin died on the way so I had to splice in Sam’s trace from where mine cut off.
+My Garmin died on the way so I had to splice in another trace from where mine cut off.
 Easier said than done, but I got my head round it in the end.
 Required me working out the difference between longitude and latitude, which I thought I knew but apparently not!
-Sam’s watch doesn’t monitor my heart rate though, rubbish!
-Sam’s doesn’t even monitor her own heart rate, according to every HRM she has ever tried, she has no heart.
-She seems to still be living though, so we think they are wrong

 I got round to some mild post-production on my running video.
 I don’t want you to hear just how unfit my breathing sounds so I had to speed it up, so here is my 40 minute session in the space of 5 minutes.
 Please don’t click play if fast moving, flashing images mess with your head in any way!

 It’s fair to say that this is an experiment that I will need to do some more work on…

 Other runners seen: 37 (+3)